 If you read the code above, it states “for the entity this is attached to, make collisionEnabled false and visible false”.
 What this means, is that the collisions are disabled and it is made invisible.
 This is a simplified way of removing an entity from the game.
 It’s not the most optimal way, but completely destroying an entity comes with other programming responsibilities that are beyond the scope of this tutorial.

-Use the D-PAD to highlight the “+” next to onInteract and press A. Now, highlight the box with the placeholder “(…)” and press A again.
+To setup the event highlight the “+” next to onInteract and select it.
+Now, highlight the box with the placeholder “(…)” and select it again.

 You will see three new property boxes appear; Entity, Script and Event.
 We will use these properties to target a specific entity, target a script attached to that entity, and choose a function within that script.

-Highlight the Entity field and press A. This will display a list of every entity in your scene.
+Highlight the Entity field and select it.
+This will display a list of every entity in your scene.

 Tech Tip: Parents and Children